SENERGY-Platform/device-selection/README.md

 ## Completed Services

 by default the '/selectables' and '/bulk/selectables' endpoints return the services as known by the semantic repository.
 For completed services the query-parameter 'complete_services' can be set to true.
+In this case the additional field servicePathOptions is returned for each selectable.

 **examples:**
 ```